Yoon0710/wordgame/word_game/README.md

-its word game as comfiled by c++ just practice.
+its simple word game as assembled by c++